 It released on August 3rd, 2013 (a few days late due to slow app store processing) and had a warm reception on the app store.
 Making apps had quickly become a tough gig since the early years however and it was becoming increasingly hard to get exposure.
 Also, some guy happened to release another game called Melon Drop around the same time, which was a terrible game, but it mucked up SEO for our Melon Drop at the time.
 Still a great experience making this game!

-Coincidentally, this is the last game I would ever develop in XCode..
+Coincidentally, this was the end of an era, as it was the last game I would ever develop in XCode/Obj-C.

 2013 - Unity